luongvd3/IconyxCodingTest/question2-sudoku/README.md

 Run Instruction
 - Make sure that .Net 8.0 is installed with Visual Studio 2022
-- After cloning the repository from Github, from Visual Studio 2022, go to File -> Open -> Project Solution -> select question2-sudoku/Sudoku/Sudoku.sln
+- After cloning the repository from Github, from Visual Studio 2022, go to File -> Open -> Project/Solution -> select question2-sudoku/Sudoku/Sudoku.sln
 - Press "F5" to run the application in debug mode or "Ctrl + F5" to run without debug
 - Press "Ctrl + R,A" to run unit tests